febbyRG/mobile/README.md

 ### Native iOS

 The native iOS chat application, [CouchChat-iOS](https://github.com/couchbaselabs/CouchChat-iOS), illustrates how users can dynamically create channels and invite other users to join them.
-You should probably skim the README of this app even if you plan to start with the PhoneGap tutorial, because it covers the server-side data routing and access control in more detail.
+Even if you plan to start with the PhoneGap tutorial, [check out this tour of the data model.
+It covers the data routing and access control in more detail](https://github.com/couchbaselabs/CouchChat-iOS/wiki/Chat-App-Data-Model).

 ### PhoneGap / Cordova